 Choosing the right Kilimanjaro tour operator for your hike is vital in the success and general experience of your adventure.
 If you have made the decision to take on this spectacular feat, you will know how daunting it can feel when figuring out the next steps.
 This is where a really good tour operator comes in and makes your life a bit easier.
 Essentially, your operator should support you through the whole process from start to finish.

 A good tour operator should also make sure that there are emergency evacuation procedures in place.
-For instance, if someone is seriously injured or ill, Flying Doctors, also known as air ambulances will air lift the injured or ill down to ground level where they will receive the necessary medical treatment.
+For instance, if someone is seriously injured or ill, flying doctors (air ambulances) will airlift the injured or ill down to ground level where they will receive the necessary medical treatment.

 Essentially, your operator should support you through the whole process from start to finish